 More Dakka: One of the unlockable weapons is a submachine gun with unlimited ammo.
 Very useful for taking down the particularly annoying monsters.

 The "Normal" Ending has Heather and Douglas survive.
 Also, this is the only ending you can get on your first run of the game.

 The "Possessed" Ending: Heather kills Douglas.

-The "Revenge" Ending is the new name for the UFO Ending; Heather is seen talking to Harry, and a bunch of UFOs blow up Silent Hill.
+The "Revenge" Ending is the new name for the UFO Ending; Heather is seen talking to Harry (James is also there for some reason), and a bunch of UFOs blow up Silent Hill.
 Sadly, the only ending where Harry survives — which happens only because Heather gets home early.

 Mythology Gag: If you have Silent Hill 2 and Silent Hill 3 save data on the same memory card, you can get a prompt to check a certain toilet.
 This results in a short cutscene where Heather turns directly to the camera and tells you off, which is a nod to James and the infamous disgusting toilet scene in Silent Hill 2.
 She also comments on how there's no mail, not even a letter from a dead wife, in her mailbox if you check it at her apartment, along with a few less jokey things.
 And there's her comment on the sturdiness of the fence on Brookhaven's roof, referring to how when James found it in the fog world it was rusty and he got shoved through by Pyramid Head.

 Nostalgia Level: The amusement park, as well as various sections of Nowhere from the first game; the hospital from the second.